sizovs/sizovs.github.io/_posts/2019-01-13-job-promotion-is-a-trap.md

 Interviews will reveal a lack of necessary technical, problem-solving or communication skills.
 With every interview, you will learn, improve and become better professional.

 One day, getting a job in a highly-competitive Valley won't be a problem.
-You will have many job opportunities.
+You will have many job opportunities and career options.
 Options equal freedom.

 > The only measure of seniority is freedom.
 Freedom to decide what to do, for how much money, for what company, and whether to do something at all.